mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 An interface defines a set of methods.
 Any type can implement an interface, even primitive types.
-Types do not state the interfaces they implement, they just implement all the methods.
+Types do not state the interfaces they implement, they only need to implement all the methods.

 When a value is assigned to a variable or parameter with an interface type, if its type does not implement all the interface methods then an error